news

 A mysterious bank robbery and a life hidden.

-Others still felt disgruntled over his blasé attitude towards vanishing here and there with little apparent regard for how this might affect others.
+Others still felt disgruntled over his blasé attitude towards vanishing, with little apparent regard for how this might affect others.

 But almost two years after disappearing a second time, things took a strange turn.